TobiasPSP/doneland_sources/Tools/Devices/Electronic Load/README.md

 In this mode, the *electronic load* tries to eliminate enough energy from the load in order to let the voltage drop to a given voltage.
 Since an *electronic load* can extract only a certain amount of energy (i.e. *400W*), this mode has limitations.

 * When the supplied voltage is *lower* than the *CV* set at the *electronic load*, nothing happens.
 * When the supplied voltage is *higher* than the *CV* that you set at the *electronic load*, it will try and *eliminate* enough energy to *drop the voltage* to the desired level: it will start to sink *current*.
-This works only if the voltage source *cannot provide more current than the electronic load can absorb*.

-One use case *can* be *draining a battery* (see important warnings below before you try that): the *CV* is set to the voltage at which the battery is considered *discharged*, i.e. *3V* for a *LiIon* battery.

-Now, the *electronic load* would try and eliminate battery energy until the set discharge voltage is reached.
-This would ensure that the battery is not damaged by over-discharging it (as would be the case by discharging via a *constant resistance*).
+If the voltage source can *provide more energy* than the *electronic load can absorb*, then the voltage *will not drop fully* to the set *constant voltage*: the voltage will be higher than the set *CV* because the *electronic load* could not eliminate enough energy.

-#### Warning
+#### Analyzing Battery Capacity

-In the *battery discharge* example above, with fully charged high capacity batteries, the electronic load would at first *not be able* to *eliminate* enough energy to *immediately drop* the battery voltage to the set *CV*.
-It would instead eliminate as much energy as it can.
-The voltage would only gradually and over time sink to the set *CV* level.
-Once that level is reached, the battery would be considered *discharged*, and the electronic load would stop drawing more energy from the battery.

-However, using *CV* for battery testing can be dangerous because you have no control over the discharge current.
-While it may work in big capacity batteries, it can quickly destroy small batteries.
+To better understand *CV* and its limitations, here is an example: the capacity of a rechargeable battery needs to be examined.

+To achieve this, you could set *CV* to the safe discharge voltage of the battery (i.e. *12V* for a *13.8V LiFePo4* battery).
+The electronic load would now try and eliminate energy from the battery until its voltage drops below *12V*, preventing over-discharge.

+#### CV Battery Testing Can Be Dangerous

+*CV* does not provide any control over the discharge *currents*.
+These currents solely depend on the maximum sink capacity of the *electronic load*.
+Small batteries can be destroyed and can explode under test.
 Here is why:

-In *CV* mode, the *electronic load* discharges *always using its maximum possible sink capacity*.
-With a *400W* electronic load, a *3.3V* battery would be discharged with *400W*: the discharge current would be *121.2A*: *400W / 3.3V = 121.2A*.
-Most likely, this current would destroy the battery.
+With a typical *400W electronic load*, when connecting a battery in *CV* mode and setting *CV* to the desired "fully-discharged" voltage, the electronic load would try to eliminate as much energy from the battery as needed to *immediately drop the voltage* to the set *CV*.

+The maximum energy the *electronic load* can extract is limited, though, so with large capacity batteries, the *electronic load* would extract its maximum energy instead (i.e. *400W*), and the voltage would only gradually fall to the desired *CV* as the battery discharges.

+For smaller batteries, the maximum discharge power of *400W* can easily exceed its specifications by multitudes.
+If you i.e. test a *3.3V 1000mA LiPo* cell via *CV* with a *400W electronic load*, the discharge current would be *121.2A*: *400W / 3.3V = 121.2A*: the resulting discharge rate of **121C** (*121.2A / 1Ah = 121.2C*) would most likely lead to fire and explosion.

+That's why *CV* can *only be used for battery testing* when the battery is using a relatively high voltage (i.e. 12, 24, or 48V), and/or when its total capacity is *high*.

+A *48V 400Ah solar panel battery pack* can easily be analyzed using *CV*: *400W / 48V = 8.3A*, discharge rate = *8.3A/400Ah = 0.02C*.

 > [!TIP]
-> Battery capacity testing is typically performed in *Constant Current* mode: this is *much safer and more controllable than CV* as you *can individually set* the safe current that can be discharged *from a perticular battery*.
+> A safe way of battery testing is using *CC* (*Constant Current*) mode: now you *can individually set* a safe current tailored to a specific particular battery under test.
+Just make sure the *electronic load* turns off once the *CC* can no longer be delivered in order to not over-discharge batteries.

 ### Battery Test

-Many *electronic loads* offer specific *battery modes* to test battery capacity.
+Many *electronic loads* offer specific *battery test modes* to test battery capacity.

-These modes really are just *CC* modes.
-On top of the regular *Constant Current* mode, specific *battery testing* modes have these enhancements:
+These modes base on the *Constant Current* (*CC*) mode and add these features:

-* **Two Or More Discharge Currents:** once the set *current* can no longer be delivered, the *electronic load* can optionally continue discharging the battery at a lower current until a second threshold is reached.
+* **Two Or More Discharge Currents:** once the set *constant current* can no longer be delivered by the battery under test, the *electronic load* can optionally continue discharging the battery until a lower second current threshold is reached.
-* **Calculating Capacity:** in battery test mode, the *electronic load* automatically calculates the battery capacity by summing up the energy extracted by the load.
+* **Calculating Capacity:** in battery test mode, the *electronic load* automatically calculates the total battery capacity by summing up the energy extracted by the load.

 > Tags: Electronic Load, Constant Current, Constant Voltage, Constant Power, Constant Resistance, CC, CV, CP, CW, CR